 Other recipes fans of these classic donut muffins will love:

-If you can't get enough of "fluffy" treats, be sure to check out my Fluffy Buttermilk Pancakes too!
+If you can't get enough of "fluffy" treats, be sure to check out my Fluffy Buttermilk Pancakes and Easy Brioche Oreo Cinnamon Rolls too!
 And for another of my favorite cinnamon-spiced treats, don't miss my all-time favorite Old-Fashioned Carrot Cake Recipe complete with fluffy Whipped Cream Cheese Frosting!

 ⭐ If you bake up this tasty recipe please give it a ⭐ rating in the recipe card or leave a comment and feel free to ask any questions at the bottom of the page to help others find their way to this sweet recipe too! ⭐